tmp2tmp/eee/docs/oop_featured.md

 	in the contexts where ordinay functions of the same signatures can be used.

 We don't have to necessarily be reluctant to implement open methods as objects.
-Implementing multi-methods as function objects rather has advantages over implementing as global/module functions:
+Implementing multi-methods as function objects rather has advantages over implementing as ordinary functions:
-- Specializations, being implemented as member functions, can be confined and managed more conveniently than of global/module functions.
+- Specializations, being implemented as member functions, can be confined and managed more conveniently than of ordinary functions.
-- Instance specific data can be associated to each function object while global/module functions can have only common global/static data.
+- Instance specific data can be associated to each function object while ordinary functions can have only common global/static data.
 - Specialized function sets can be defined [reusing existing code easily by inheritance](replacing_virtual_functions.md).
 - Forcing static dispatch can easily be done using the inherited static dispatch interface of the base class: &nbsp;
   this also can be used, for [example](runtime_errors.md),